SpeakWithPlants/ghostly-elixirs-plus/README.md

 All nightmare elixirs have the following effects:
 * Abigail gains a negative sanity aura of -100/min.
 * Removing a nightmare elixir causes a burst of insanity, draining the sanity of all nearby players.
 The burst is more severe when the removal is caused by Abigail's death.
+* Wendy's damage against cursed targets is increased by 1.2x while using a Dark Sword and Abigail has a nightmare elixir active.

 ### Purifying Balm
 * Safely removes Abigail's active elixir effect.